Richard and Mary Parker: Bullet Points

-Alternate universe variants of Richard and Mary Parker make a minor appearance in Bullet Points #1.
+Alternate universe versions of Richard and Mary Parker make a minor appearance in Bullet Points #1.

 Marvel Mangaverse

-An alternate universe variant of Mary Parker named Kiri appears in Marvel Mangaverse: Spider-Man.
+An alternate universe version of Mary Parker named Kiri appears in Marvel Mangaverse: Spider-Man.
 This version is a spider demon called the Spider Queen and the leader of the Spider Clan.
 She initially attempts to name her son, Peter, her successor until he rejects the position.
 Nonetheless, she appoints her pupil Venom instead.